edwinbosire/edwinbosire.github.io/_posts/2014-10-04-why_did_i_do_it.md

 This experiment is nearly done, I'll probably ship a few updates before leaving the app to die a slow death or remove it entirely from the store.
 Should I remind you that this app has been live for only 5 days?

+Got some feedback?
+Mail me a dev at edwinb dot co dot uk or get me on [twitter](www.twitter.com/edwinbosire)